nikiforov-alexander/pt8-ecommerce-cart/README.md

     1. add product to cart flash messaging:
        <br>
-       Flash message is sent on successful addition of product to cart, as well as on the unsuccessful: when there no products left in stock.
+       Flash message is sent on successful addition of product to cart, as well as on the unsuccessful: when there are no products left in stock.
 They are both implemented in [CartController] method `addToCart`.
-       Flash messaging itself is implemented with class [FlashMessage], that has `message`, with user message and `enum status` with two statuses: `FlashMessage.Status.FAILURE` and
+       Flash messaging itself is implemented with class [FlashMessage], that has `String message`, with user message and `enum status` with two statuses: `FlashMessage.Status.FAILURE` and
        `FlashMessage.Status.SUCCESS`.
 Exactly last ones are tested in unit tests implemented in [CartControllerTest] classes:
-       See `addToCartTest` method there for positive addition and [Task 2](#task-2) for failed addition to cart.
+       See `addToCartTest` method for positive addition and [Task 2](#task-2) for failed addition to cart.
     2. Update number of items in cart:
         <br>